kube-logging/kube-logging.github.io/docs/configuration/logging.md

 The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages, and also contains configurations for Fluentd and Fluent-bit.
 It also establishes the `controlNamespace`, the administrative namespace of the Logging operator.
 The Fluentd statefulset and Fluent-bit daemonset are deployed in this namespace, and global resources like `ClusterOutput` and `ClusterFlow` are evaluated only in this namespace by default - they are ignored in any other namespace unless `allowClusterResourcesFromAllNamespaces` is set to true.

 You can define multiple `logging` resources if needed, for example, if you want to run multiple fluentd instances with separate configurations.
-You you can customize the fluentd and fluent-bit configuration in the logging resource).
-It also declares `watchNamespaces` if applicable.
+You can customize the fluentd and fluent-bit configuration in the logging resource).
+It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate`Flow` and `Output` resources into fluentd's configuration.

 > Note: The `logging` resources are referenced by `loggingRef`.